 SPENDING MONEY The package price includes valley transport, cable cars and mountain railway tickets, 2 nights in mountain huts with breakfast and dinner, and guiding.
 You will need to allow an amount for lunches, drinks and snacks.
 Please note that the huts do not accept credit cards, you will need to have € in cash for your snacks, drinks and packed lunches.
 Your guide will advise you how much you need; there are numerous cash points in Chamonix.
 ACCOMODATION Please note that the accommodation is not included in the course.
-While there are 2 nights in mountain huts in the programme and price, we cannot guarantee that you will have place to stay on these 2 nights.
+While there are 2 nights on mountain huts in the programme and price, we cannot guarantee that you will have place to stay on these nights.
 If the weather or conditions are unfavourable and we cannot reach any of these huts, you may have to return to Chamonix for the night.
-TRANSPORT DURING THE COURSE All transport during the course, as outlined in the itinerary, is included in the price.
-We use public transport whenever possible; when it's not available, your guides will drive the group in cars.
 BAD WEATHER AND CONDITIONS If the weather forecast is poor or the conditions are not favourable, there are alternatives.
-From the Aiguille du Midi you can access the Cosmiques or Torino refuges.
-These are ideal bases to ascend classic mountaineering routes such as Arête de Cosmiques, Point Lachenal, Tour Ronde and the Aiguille du Entrèves.
-In poor weather we can drive to Italy or Switzerland and attempt the Grand Paradiso, Monte Rosa or the Weissmies in the Saas valley - please note there will be additional transport costs for options in Italy or Switzerland.
+We can drive to Italy or Switzerland and attempt the Grand Paradiso, Monte Rosa or the Weissmies in the Saas valley - please note there will be additional transport costs for options in Italy or Switzerland.
 As the weather and conditions are variables which sometimes force climbers to change the objective of the trip - this is normal in the world of mountaineering - we do not offer reschedule or refund in these cases.
-BOOKING AND CANCELLATION Send us an enquiry stating your preferred dates and your previous mountaineering experience.
-We will require 30% deposit to confirm your booking.
-Please read carefully our terms and conditions before booking your trip.